soundpress/RulesOfNYC/docs/c34/index.rst

          (B) 51 RCNY § 1-13 to seek civil penalties in an amount set forth in 51 RCNY § 1-12(d), if applicable.

    (3) Other Violations.
-Any violation of the Lobbying Law or Rules not punishable under Sections 3-223(a), (b) or (c) of the Lobbying Law will be enforced pursuant to the following procedure:
+Any violation of the Lobbying Law or Rules not punishable under § 3-223(a), (b) or (c) of the Lobbying Law will be enforced pursuant to the following procedure:

       (A) Formal Notice.
 The City Clerk will send a formal notice by email and certified mail, return-receipt requested, advising the lobbyist or client of the violation.